DailyJavascript/DailyJavaScriptBlog/content/posts/strict-mode.md

 With that out of the way, let's dive into what strict mode is and how we would enable it.

 Strict Mode was a feature introduced in ES5.
-When you enable it, the JavaScript runtime prevents certain code that's considered bad practice from being executed and throws more exceptions instead of silently failing.
+When you enable it, the JavaScript runtime prevents certain code that's considered bad practice from being executed and throws exceptions instead of silently failing.

 So why is this good?